moolen/slimVC-documentation/routing.md

 ## Conditional Routes

 Conditonal routes are a little bit more complex; they use WP's conditional tags under the hood (keep that in mind).
-You define the conditions under what circumstances a controller is invoked, the configuration is pretty straight-forward.
-Lets take a example:
+You define the conditions under what circumstances a controller is invoked.
+The configuration is pretty straight-forward, lets take a example:

-You want a custom post type ('books') archive mapped to 'MyController::archive' (archive is the method on MyController), then you go:
+You have an custom post type 'books'.
+Now you want the books-archive request mapped to **'MyController::archive'** (archive is the method on MyController), then you go:

 ```PHP
 // @app/Config/routes.php